yiy013079/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Vallarta-WhatToDo.txt:9
 written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt:37
 ```
-2. -o: Output the matched parts of a matching line
+2. -o: Output the matched parts of a matching line.
+This is useful because it directly returns the string you want to find.
 command:
 ```
 grep -o "replete " written_2/travel_guides/berlitz2/*.txt